joostkremers/visual-fill-column/README.md

 ## Customisation ##

-The customisation group `visual-fill-column` has four options (beside `global-visual-fill-column-mode`) that can be used to customise `visual-fill-column`:
+The customisation group `visual-fill-column` has five options (beside `global-visual-fill-column-mode`) that can be used to customise `visual-fill-column`:

 `visual-fill-column-width`: column at which to wrap lines.
 If set to `nil` (the default), use the value of `fill-column` instead.